akashbdj/ramblings/README.md

 1. There are no test cases at the moment.
 2. I didn't implement the logic to sanitize any html before saving to DB and rendering on the browser.
 It's not the right way because it could lead to XSS attacks.
 3. I didn't implement any login/authentication/session management logic yet.
+4. It's not responsive.
+However, it's pretty easy to make it with Tailwindcss.

 All the above improvements can be done given some more time to it.